 5 Reasons Your Book Promotion Isn’t Working

 - You didn’t plan ahead.
-Being a \”pantser\” when it comes to writing (“fly-by-the-seat-of-your-pants”) but that mindset will not work so well when it comes to marketing and selling your finished product.
-Effective book promotion need to have athought outt plan with plenty of time to implement and build buzz.
-Spontaneously thinking “Today I will run a sale” plans rarely work to their fullest potential.
+Being a “pantser” when it comes to writing (“fly-by-the-seat-of-your-pants”) but that mindset will not work so well when it comes to marketing and selling your finished product.
+Effective book promotion needs to have a thought out plan with plenty of time to implement and build buzz.
+Spontaneously thinking, “Today I will run a sale,” plans rarely work to their fullest potential.
 Careful planning for all launches, promotions, and sale is essential for sales success.

 - You didn’t let your potential readership know sooner.
-Back to the \”building buzz\” comment: you need to create a marketing calendar that plots your efforts, events, and promotions months in advance.
-Knowing what’s upcoming gives you the chance to build anticipation for your launch, product, or sale to your readership and followers via teasers, book cover reveals and things like behind the scenes looks at the \”birth\” of your book.
+Back to the “building buzz” comment: you need to create a marketing calendar that plots your efforts, events, and promotions months in advance.
+Knowing what’s upcoming gives you the chance to build anticipation for your launch, product, or sale to your readership and followers via teasers, book cover reveals, and things like behind-the-scenes looks at the “birth” of your book.

 - It Isn’t Unique: Books need to enchant and intrigue book buyers with unique perspectives and plot twists.
 Your bunny story could be about a rabbit who wants to switch places with Santa Claus only to find out being an Easter bunny is the better deal.
-Weave a fun story and a great lesson (ex: envy or being grateful for what you have) may have a better chance of catching customer\’s attention.
+Weave a fun story and a great lesson (ex: envy or being grateful for what you have) may have a better chance of catching customer’s attention.

 - You didn’t leverage.
-Ever heard the saying “the power is in the list?”
-This is referring to the act of tapping into the power of your email mailing list to keep your potential buyers informed, interested, and up-to-date on your book’s activities.
+Ever heard the saying, “the power is in the list?”
+This refers to the act of tapping into the power of your email mailing list to keep your potential buyers informed, interested, and up-to-date on your book’s activities.
 Don’t have a list?
 Check into using someone else’s.
 Ask friends, families, and business connections to “pass the word.”
 If you know of influential marketers or bloggers, offer a trade out.
 Ask to be included in their latest email newsletter (leverage their list) while you return the favor with your strong social media and blog presence.
 It’s a win/win.

 NOTE: If #5 seems too forward for your liking, use the “spread the good news” tactic with your email list (ex: “I am so excited to share with my closest friends and family!”) angle instead.
 Please don’t consider this “bragging.”
 Consider it sharing special news, with people who are dear to you, in a very authentic and honest way.
 If you feel comfortable doing so, you can also encourage them to share with their friends, family, and connections.
 This my friends is leveraging.